gnu-octave/pkg-example/README.md

   ![img](doc/create_repo_2.png)

-## 2. Change your repository to your needs
+## 2. Change your package repository to your needs

 In this section we give a brief introduction to the files and folders of this repository and Octave packages in general.
 We do not use all features of Octave packages.
 For a more complete feature documentation, see [the Octave manual](https://octave.org/doc/latest/Creating-Packages.html).

-### Necessary files in the root directory of your package

 The following graphic gives an overview about what is installed from this package repository.